OHIO STATE MURDERS

 January 11, 2023

 The daughter of college educated parents, Alexander enters OSU with barely a notion of her future when Thomas Hardy's Tess of the d'Urbervilles devastates her.
-First year Professor Hampshire (Bryce Pinkham) calls her into his office and challenges the authorship of her paper.
+A first year teacher, Professor Hampshire (Bryce Pinkham) calls her into his office and challenges the authorship of her paper.
 In short order, he recognizes her abundant literary gifts.

 EYE ON THE ARTS, NY -- Celia Ipiotis